rlucioni/blog/README.md

 ## Deployment

 Deployment to S3 is handled by [Travis](.travis.yml) on builds for the master branch.
-For more on this, see [this post](https://renzo.lucioni.xyz/s3-deployment-with-travis/).
+For more details, see [this post](https://renzo.lucioni.xyz/s3-deployment-with-travis).